An Iconic Fantasy Baseball Community

 To commemorate Graham's big-league appearance, the Twins are holding "Moonlight Graham Day" in conjunction with today's game against the Kansas City Royals

-Fans, players remember 'Moonlight Graham' By BEN WALKER The Associated Press
+Fans, players remember 'Moonlight Graham'

 His big-league career lasted all of one game, a few fleeting moments in right field.